Skip to content

 Why proof of address verification is a regulatory requirement

-The Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 require regulated firms to verify the identity and address of customers before establishing a business relationship.
-Regulation 28(2) states that customer due diligence measures must include verifying the customer's identity on the basis of documents, data or information obtained from a reliable and independent source.
+The Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (AML/CTF Act) requires reporting entities to verify the identity and address of customers before establishing a business relationship.
+The AML/CTF Rules specify that customer due diligence measures must include verifying the customer's identity on the basis of reliable and independent documents or electronic data.

-The FCA's Financial Crime Guide reinforces this obligation for financial services firms, stating that customer identification procedures must include verification of residential address as part of the risk-based approach to CDD.
-Failure to conduct adequate address verification has been cited in multiple FCA enforcement actions, with fines exceeding GBP 10 million in recent cases.
+AUSTRAC's guidance on customer identification reinforces this obligation for reporting entities, stating that customer identification procedures must include verification of residential address as part of the risk-based approach to CDD.
+Failure to conduct adequate address verification has been cited in multiple AUSTRAC enforcement actions.

 Address verification also serves a practical purpose beyond regulatory compliance: it confirms a valid correspondence address, reduces credit risk and helps detect identity fraud by establishing geographic consistency between the customer's declared identity and their residential address.

-The table below summarises the documents commonly accepted as proof of address across UK sectors, together with their typical validity periods.
+The table below summarises the documents commonly accepted as proof of address across Australian sectors, together with their typical validity periods.

-Document Validity period Banking/Insurance Lettings/Estate Telecoms Public services
+Document Validity period Banking/Insurance Real estate Telecoms Government services

-Utility bill (gas, electric, water) 3 months Yes Yes Yes Yes
+Utility bill (gas, electricity, water) 3 months Yes Yes Yes Yes

-Council tax statement 12 months Yes Yes No Yes
+Council rates notice 12 months Yes Yes No Yes

 Bank or building society statement 3 months Yes Yes Yes Yes